inoxlang/inox/README.md

 **I have been working 2 years full time on Inox.** There is a **lot** of remaining work to do in order to make Inox usable in real world applications.
-If you consider this project to have some potential: consider donating through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or [Patreon](https://patreon.com/GraphR00t), to allow me to continue my work on the project.
-Thank you :)
+If you consider this project to have some potential: **consider donating** through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or [Patreon](https://patreon.com/GraphR00t).
+This will allow me to continue continue working on the project.

 What is planned ?